WolfDev8675/Exalens-CC/docs/intro.md

 This project is required to prove to the recruitment team of @[Exalens](https://www.exalens.com) regarding the efficacy of knowledge and the development of this Full Stack Project.

-This project serves the purpose of mocking the behaviour of different sensors in an typical IoT environment and the devices, with monitoring and logging the climate.Let us consider an apartment like the one below.
+This project serves the purpose of mocking the behaviour of different sensors in a typical IoT environment and the devices, with monitoring and logging the climate.Let us consider an apartment like the one below.

 ![Apartment](https://www.home-designing.com/wp-content/uploads/2014/06/Springs-Apartments-1-Bedroom.jpg)
 Source: [Home Designing](https://www.home-designing.com/)